 - Create processes and flexible guidelines that empower agents to prioritize customer outcomes over singular KPIs.

 Above all, your agents are humans – not machines.
-You need a multi-faceted approach to make their experience better.
+For that reason, you need a multi-faceted approach to make their experience better.